-Tamr can accelerate the schema mapping process by learning which input attributes are likely candidates to be mapped to unified attributes.
-The process works as follows.
-Some parts of this process are run by you and others are run by Tamr machine learning.
+Tamr Core can accelerate the schema mapping process by learning which input attributes are likely to be mapped to unified attributes.

-- Create unified attributes and partially map them, either manually or using bootstrapping (done by you).
+- Create unified attributes and map input attributes to a few of them, either manually or by bootstrapping attributes.

-- Update the unified dataset by running the job (initiated by you, completed by Tamr).
+- Update the unified dataset by running the job (initiated by you, completed by Tamr Core).

-- Generate mapping suggestions (initiated by you, completed by Tamr).
+- Generate mapping suggestions (initiated by you, completed by Tamr Core).

-To control the number and quality of the suggestions that Tamr makes, you can specify how similar you want the mapping suggestions to be.
+To control the number and quality of the suggestions that you review, you can specify how similar you want the mapping suggestions to be.

-Steps 1 and 5 involve human feedback and input.
+Steps 1 and 5 involve expert input and feedback.

-You can also add more datasets to the project and repeat this process by running steps 2-4 again, and reviewing, accepting, or rejecting Tamr suggestions.
+When you add more datasets to the project you repeat this process by running steps 2-4 again, and reviewing, accepting, or rejecting suggestions.